 d) a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the Victim, committed by a person with whom the Victim shares a child in common, committed by a person who is cohabitating with or has cohabitated with the Victim as a spouse or intimate partner, committed by a person similarly situated to a spouse of the Victim under Minnesota domestic or family violence laws or committed by any other person against an adult or youth Victim who is protected from that person’s acts under Minnesota law.
 24 CFR § 5.2003 and Minn.
 Stat. § 518B.01.

+3.5 Immediately Available Unit: For the purposes of a VAWA Emergency Transfer, an immediately available unit means the first suitable, appropriate, and vacant unit that is available to transfer the victim into upon approval of the VAWA emergency transfer request.

-3.5 Involuntary Displacement: Occurs when a Victim has vacated or will have to vacate their housing unit because of Domestic Violence, Dating Violence, Sexual Assault or Stalking against the Victim.
+3.6 Involuntary Displacement: Occurs when a Victim has vacated or will have to vacate their housing unit because of Domestic Violence, Dating Violence, Sexual Assault or Stalking against the Victim.

-3.6 Perpetrator: A person who commits an act of Domestic Violence, Dating Violence, Sexual Assault or Stalking against a Victim.
+3.7 Perpetrator: A person who commits an act of Domestic Violence, Dating Violence, Sexual Assault or Stalking against a Victim.
 Except for Sexual Assault and Stalking, the Perpetrator and Victim must be current or former spouses or intimate partners, parent and child, persons with children in common, persons related by blood, persons who are residing in or have resided together, or persons in a significant romantic relationship.